CajucomW/itssamjo/README.md

 - Django Backend
 - React as Django App
+- REDUX to manage State
 - REST Framework

 ### Progress...

+07092020
+- Blogs show when logged in
+- Guide I used had a  Register functionality that I'm not sure I'll keep

 07082020
 - Fixed onSubmit and Login bug (Finally)